mesosphere-backup/dcos-metrics/collector/README.md

 }
 ```

-To launch instances on your public nodes, you will need to launch a separate Marathon task which specifies the public resource role:
+To launch instances on your public nodes, you will need to launch a separate Marathon task which specifies the `slave_public` resource role:

 ```json
 {